 Issues arise as Haywood grays

-Statistics show that the number and proportion of older adults is unprecedented in the history of the United States.
-Longer life spans in combination with aging baby boomers is expected to double the population of Americans aged 65 years or older during the next 25 years to about 72 million.
+Statistics show that longer life spans in combination with aging baby boomers is expected to double the population of Americans aged 65 years or older during the next 25 years to about 72 million.
 By 2030, older adults will account for roughly 20 percent of the U.S. population.

 In addition, more than 60 percent of older adults age 65 and older could be affected by more than one chronic condition such as diabetes mellitus, arthritis, congestive heart failure and dementia by the year 2030.